ipfs/ipfs-gui/README.md

 In alphabetical order we are:

 - @akrych - UI designer and the Protocol illustration master
-- @andreforsousa - UX designer and UI Maestro
 - @alanshaw - Web UI & Companion dev - the `window.ipfs` wizard
 - @fsdiogo - Web UI & Companion dev - he fights for the users
 - @hacdias - Desktop lead dev and Web UI - the file manager mage
+- @jessicaschilling - UX strategist
 - @lidel - Companion lead dev and original IPFS sage
-- @meiqimichelle - Advisor and User-centered design expert
 - @olizilla - Web UI lead dev and GUI team gardener

 **and you...**